tamas-p/hisma/packages/hisma_console_monitor/README.md

 ## Features

-Prints out to console (or onto anything else you define. e.g. a logger) the active states of the hierarchical state machines of the program:
+Prints out to console (or onto anything else you define. e.g. a logger) the machine and state structure of the hierarchical state machines of the program where `(*)` indicates the active states (for a more compact output you can use the [includeInactive] constructor argument set to `false`):

 ![hisma_console_monitor_in_action.gif](doc/resources/hisma_console_monitor_in_action.gif)